 Open your web browser and open the link using ip–address of your server.
 If you are practicing locally, you can type in localhost or

-127.0.0.1Or ip-address of your server.
-For example220.127.116.11
+127.0.0.1 Or ip-address of your server.
+For example

 It should show a message as it works!
-To change port address, you need to edit the configuration file at
+To change the port address, you need to edit the configuration file at

-sudo apt-get install mysql-server php5-mysql
+sudo apt-get install mysql-server php8-mysql

-If you set the password during installation open with -p parameter –
+If you set the password during installation, open with -p parameter –

 mysql -uroot -p

-PHP is an open source web server scripting language.
-It is a back-end scripting language that will help you to interact with the mySQL database.
-For example, if you want to show the tabular employee list stored in your mySQL database in your website, with the help of PHP you can interact with mySQL, retrieve the employee list and render it on the HTML page.
+PHP is an open-source web server scripting language.
+It is a back-end scripting language that will help you to interact with the MySQL database.
+For example, if you want to show the tabular employee list stored in your MySQL database on your website, with the help of PHP, you can interact with MySQL, retrieve the employee list and render it on the HTML page.

-To search the libraries that are available.
+To search the available libraries.

-apt-cache search php5-
+apt-cache search php8-

-To install PHP and php5-mysql
+To install PHP and php5-mysql.

 /var/www/html/info.php and add the following content to this file -

 <?php phpinfo(); ?>